jayadeepravuri/Motorman/README.md

 ![Snyk validator](/assets/snyk-validate.png)

-For validation, I used Snyk.
-This allowed me to test the entire code and test it up to the PEP8 standards.
-PEP8 (Python Enhancement Proposal) dives into the readability and consistency of the Python code written.
-This test suggested I use a different method to exit the program, however there are no errors in what my current code does.
-Aside from my own personal readability issues (more below) my code conforms to PEP8.
+I employed Snyk for validation purposes and to ensure the integrity of the code.
+This tool facilitated comprehensive testing of the entire codebase, including an assessment against PEP8 standards, which govern the readability and consistency of Python code.
+While the test recommended an alternative method for exiting the program, it's worth noting that my current code functions without errors.
+Apart from minor readability concerns, which I'll address below, my code adheres to the PEP8 guidelines.
 ### Game testing

 Testing involved using print statements to check whether a piece of code or function worked before really adding the true purpose of the code.